hexagoncircle/ryan-mulligan-dev/src/blog/grid-gap.md

 So what's happening here?
 When collapsed, the `grid-template-rows` container is slightly taller than its `grid-auto-rows` counterpart because of the extra space appearing beneath the remaining visible elements.
 Recall that rows are _explicitly_ set with `grid-template-rows`.
 In this situation, the `gap` gutters still apply even when elements are hidden or removed from the container.

-I ending up moving forward with `grid-auto-rows` for my component's layout needs.
+I ended up moving forward with `grid-auto-rows` for my component's layout needs.
 You can see a stripped down version of it in the CodePen below.
 The classic small screen navigation!

 {% codepen "https://codepen.io/hexagoncircle/pen/zYJOGbv" %}